Dian Farmer Learning To Grow Our Own Food

 Not only are you able to keep your existing indeterminate plants healthy, but you can also grow more tomato plants and new fruit from the leaf branches and stems you’ve pruned.

 When taking cuttings from tomato plant pruning to make new plants, look for the tomato plant suckers.
 When you look at the plants near the top, locate two branches that form a fork.
-The third stem growing between the fork is either little suckers or larger suckers also called side shoots, that’s what you want to remove.

 Cut the tomato suckers or side stems off with your simple pruning shears to get a clean cut making sure that you have a length of 4 or more inches.
-Remove the lower leaves at the bottom of the plant while leaving at least two sets at the top of the plant.

 Repeat identifying new suckers, prune suckers, and remove top and bottom leaves from your different types of tomatoes, such as green tomatoes as necessary.